llvm/llvm-project/llvm/docs/LangRef.rst

 Overview:
 """""""""

-Selects elements from input vector '``value``' according to the '``mask``'.
+Selects elements from input vector ``value`` according to the ``mask``.
 All selected elements are written into adjacent lanes in the result vector, from lower to higher.
 The mask holds an entry for each vector lane, and is used to select elements to be kept.
+If a mask entry if undefined or poison, it is treated as "false", i.e., the element is not selected.
 If ``passthru`` is undefined, the number of valid lanes is equal to the number of ``true`` entries in the mask, i.e., all lanes >= number-of-selected-values are undefined.
 If a ``passthru`` vector is given, all remaining lanes are filled with the corresponding lane's value from ``passthru``.
 The main difference to :ref:`llvm.masked.compressstore <int_compressstore>` is that the we do not need to guard against memory access for unselected lanes.
 This allows for branchless code and better optimization for all targets that do not support or have inefficient instructions of the explicit semantics of :ref:`llvm.masked.compressstore <int_compressstore>` but still have some form of compress operations.
 The result vector can be written with a similar effect, as all the selected values are at the lower positions of the vector, but without requiring branches to avoid writes where the mask is ``false``.

 Arguments:
 """"""""""

 The first operand is the input vector, from which elements are selected.
 The second operand is the mask, a vector of boolean values.
 The third operand is the passthru vector, from which elements are filled into remaining lanes.
 The mask and the input vector must have the same number of vector elements.
 The input and passthru vectors must have the same type.